Constraints on the curvature power spectrum from primordial black hole evaporation: The bound for PBH formation during radiation and matter domination eras

 Apart from the constraints on evaporated PBHs, that is the primary interest of this work, there are numerous constraints on PBHs present in the late universe, which are the most commonly applied.
 In the late universe, the PBH evaporation rate is constrained from the extra galactic gamma-ray background \cite{Page:1976wx, MacGibbon:1991vc, Carr:1998fw, Barrau:2003nj, Carr:2016hva}.
 Black holes of mass above $10^{17}$g are subject to gravitational lensing constraints \cite{Barnacka:2012bm, Tisserand:2006zx, Niikura:2017zjd}, labeled with {\it Subaru HSC, MACHOS, EROS OGLE} in the plots.
 The recent results of Ref. \cite{Katz:2018zrn} remove the femtolensing constraints and we accordingly updated the plots.
 Also, black holes influence the trajectory and the dynamics of other astrophysial objects such as neutron stars and white dwarfs \cite{Capela:2012jz, Capela:2013yf, Brandt:2016aco, Graham:2015apa, Gaggero:2016dpq} that constrain the abundance of light black holes, labeled {\it WD}.
 The CMB constrains the PBH with mass above $10^{33}$g because the accretion of gas and the associated emission of radiation during the recombination epoch could affect the CMB anisotropies \cite{Ricotti:2007au}.
-Recently it has been claimed that the CMB bounds on massive PBH may be relaxed due to uncertainties in the modeling of the relevant physical processes \cite{Carr:2016drx, Clesse:2016vqa, kam}.
-Finally, there are indirect constraints from the pulsar timing array experiments on the gravitational waves ({\it GW}) associated with the formation of relatively massive PBH at the epoch of horizon entry.
+Recently it has been claimed that the CMB bounds on massive PBHs may be relaxed due to uncertainties in the modeling of the relevant physical processes \cite{Carr:2016drx, Clesse:2016vqa, kam}.
+Finally, there are indirect constraints from the pulsar timing array experiments on the gravitational waves ({\it GW$_2$}*) associated with the formation of relatively massive PBHs at the epoch of horizon entry\footnote{The mass range that the GW$_2$* constraint applies has been {\it revised} over the last years.
+Here, the analysis and plots were done following Ref.\cite{Carr:2009jm}.}.
 Notably, a very severe constraint, $\beta(M) \lesssim 10^{-52}$, on the mass band $10^2 -10^4 M_\odot$ comes from pulsar timing data since the large scalar perturbations which are necessary to produce the PBHs also generate second-order tensor perturbations \cite{Saito:2008jc}.
-GW can constrain a larger window of relic PBHs mass.
+GW can constrain a larger window of PBHs mass.
 Bounds from GW are very interesting but we do not examine them further since they apply on the large mass window of PBHs, beyond the scope of this work.
-Only for comparison with the other observational constraints we include only the GW bound of Ref. \cite{Saito:2008jc} (depicted with dotted-dashed line in the figures) and add a brief discussion on secondary GW in section \ref{8}.
+Only for comparison with the other observational constraints we include only the GW$_2$ bound of Ref. \cite{Saito:2008jc} ({\it before} erratum) and add a brief discussion on secondary GW in section \ref{8}.
 We note finally that 21 cm observations \cite{Mack:2008nv} could potentially provide a stronger constraint in the mass range around $10^{14}$ g, with $\beta'(M)<3\times10^{-29}(M/10^{14}\text{g})^{7/2}$ for $M>10^{14}\text{g}$ but such limits do not exist at present.
 The combined upper bounds on $\beta'(M)$ and $f_\text{PBH}$ are collectively depicted in Fig. \ref{YokoR}.